 The Swimathon will take place at the New Addington Leisure & Community Centre, 88 Central Parade, Croydon, CR0 0JB

 How often does the Swimathon take place?

-Purley Rotary’s Swimathon takes place two days in a year – usually on a Saturday evening.
+Purley Rotary’s Swimathon takes place annually, one day in a year – usually on a Sunday.

 How do I enter?

 Simply fill in the Entry Form ( click here to download) and e-mail it back to Purley Rotary as soon as possible.
 The quicker we receive your form, the better your chances are of getting your requested slot.